 Can you sell a house with termite damage?

-Yes, you can sell a home with termite damage, but depending on how extensive the damage is, it will undoubtedly affect your home’s value and the likelihood of if it will actually sell.
+Yes, you can sell a home with termite damage, but depending on how extensive the damage is, it will almost certainly affect your home's value and the likelihood of if it will actually sell.
 Termite damage certainly presents a buyer beware situation.

 If you’re currently facing a termite problem, AMI can help

 We buy homes “as is” – in any price range and any condition.
 Even those with active termites or significant termite damage.
 This means we can make you a cash offer, close within ten days – sometimes sooner – and help you avoid having to pay for termite treatments and repairs by purchasing the home as it currently is.
 We also cover all closing costs, and there are no fees.
 You can request a free, no-obligation, cash offer for your home here.